karisantos/book/learning/week5/birdstrike-report.md

 will need to do it on your own, replacing the placeholder `birdstrike.json` with real data.

+If my numbers seem too small, it's because I'm using a subset of the 1.5MB of birdstrike.json

 # Which airlines have the worst luck with birdstrikes in terms of damage caused?
 This question was asked by (calebhsu).